BHSPitMonkey/vmflib/README.md

 Current Status
 --------------

-This project is far from completion, but there's already a bit you can do with it.
-See the **examples** directory for some easy-to-read demonstrations of how vmflib can be used to produce some basic maps.
+This project is far from feature-complete, but there's already a lot you can do with it.
+See the [examples](examples) directory for some easy-to-read demonstrations of how vmflib can be used to produce some basic maps.

 If there's something you wish to contribute, message me or send me a pull request.
 Contributions are welcome.
 If you're doing something with vmflib or